 One of the world’s most dazzling natural phenomenons, few travel experiences can top witnessing the Northern Lights.
 Also known as Aurora Borealis, this is mother nature’s most impressive light show, and something which tops almost every traveler’s bucketlist.

-Located in the far-northern latitudes, northern Norway is a popular destination for witnessing the spectacle.
-“Created by solar winds interacting with charged particles in the earth’s magnetic field, the lights appear as otherworldly streaks of green, red, yellow and purple dancing across the arctic skies.”
+Located in the far-northern latitudes, Norway is a popular destination for witnessing the spectacle.
+“Created by solar winds interacting with charged particles in the earth’s magnetic field, the lights appear as otherworldly streaks dancing across the arctic skies.”

-The following are the cities and towns in Norway where you have the most chance of seeing the Northern lights.
-It’s important to note that there is no exact science to catching the Aurora, and that there’s never any guarantee.
-But occurring predominantly between late September and late March, often close to midnight, here some of your best bets.
+It’s important to note that there is no exact science to catching the Aurora, but, occurring predominantly between late September and late March, often close to midnight, the following locations are some of your best chances.

 Best Places to See the Northern Lights in Norway